yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 data components like similarity search base, knowledge base, knowledge graph, etc., together with the augmentation technique like RAG, improves the expressiveness of the vertical LLM.
-Thus the data used for building the LLM is crucial to the Service-as-a-Software system.
+Thus the data used for building the LLM is crucial to the ServSoft system.

 As for the other components in the Service-as-a-software system, data plays the critical role as in the conventional data applications.
 More can be found in the